Simian immunodeficiency virus: Quasispecies

 The speed and transcription inaccuracies of RNA viruses give rise to antigenically distinct varieties in a single host animal.
-These quasispecies don't necessarily give rise to population-wide new organisms.
+These quasispecies do not necessarily give rise to population-wide new organisms.
 The rate of proliferation of quasispecies has significant implication for host immune control, and therefore virulence of the organism.

 Pathogenesis

 SIV pathogenesis encompasses both pathogenic and non-pathogenic SIV infections.
 SIV infection of non-human primates (NHPs) invariably results in persistent infection, but rarely acute disease.
 Pathogenic infection is typified by Rhesus macaques infected with SIV strains derived from sooty mangabeys.
 Disease progression to AIDS occurs within a period of months to years, depending upon the SIV strain used.
 Non-pathogenic infection is typified by African NHPs naturally infected with SIV.
 These animals rarely progress to AIDS despite maintaining viral loads that are equivalent to SIV viral loads in pathogenic infections.
 It is postulated that AIDS-like disease in African NHPs represents horizontal transmission of the virus from one or more homologous species in the recent evolutionary past, before equilibrium of co-adaptation has occurred.